Home » Drunk Driving Statistics

 Numerous public education campaigns and initiatives have been aimed at reducing drunk driving and increasing awareness of the dangers and consequences of this behavior.
 These efforts contribute to the general public’s negative perception of drunk driving.

-Despite the negative perception of drunk driving, it remains a significant problem in the United States.
+Despite the negative perception of drinking and driving, drunk driving statistics show it remains a significant problem in the United States.
 According to the Centers for Disease Control and Prevention (CDC), in 2019, there were 10,142 deaths in alcohol-impaired driving crashes in the United States, representing 28% of all traffic-related deaths in the country.

-These statistics demonstrate the ongoing need for efforts to prevent drunk driving and to educate the public about the risks and consequences of this behavior.
+These drunk driving statistics demonstrate the ongoing need for efforts to prevent drunk driving and to educate the public about the risks and consequences of this behavior.

 The risk of a fatal accident increases with an increase in the concentration of alcohol in the blood.
 Here is a table to give you a clearer perspective of how different blood alcohol concentrations affect a driver’s ability to drive safely.